pitts-mo/HDZero-Goggle-dual-21700-tray/README.md

 Use [OpenSCAD](https://openscad.org/) to reder the .scad file and export to STL for your slicer.

-I printed in TPU with 15% infil and no supports.
+I printed in TPU with 15% infill and no supports.

 I am still considering some changes.
 Primarily in regard to lead exit.